 Big body, big butter–This opulent approach originated in California, though other wine regions dabble in something like this take on Chardonnay as well (e.g., Margaret River, Australia).
 A rich, buttery Chardonnay can be challenging to pair well.
 Which, counter-intuitively, may actually be why it’s so popular–because it drinks well on its own.
 For a truly decadent experience, try it with macaroni and cheese.
 Or lobster.
 Or lobster macaroni and cheese.

-Oak fermentation and/or ageing–Ferment and age a Chardonnay in new oak and you’ll discover aromas and flavors of butterscotch, vanilla, and general toastiness.
-Using “neutral” oak barrels (i.e., previously used) will not impart these flavors as strongly, but will still provide the micro-oxygenation that comes from an oak vessel (adding body and flavors such as hazelnut).
+Oak fermentation and/or ageing–Ferment and age a Chardonnay in new oak and you’ll likely impart aromas and flavors of butterscotch, vanilla, and general toastiness.
+Plus oak, of course.
+You know, like wood.
+As well as an overall extra richness to the texture and flavors.
+Using “neutral” oak barrels (i.e., previously used) will not impart these flavors as strongly, but will still provide the micro-oxygenation that comes from an oak vessel (adding body).
 Combinations of new and used oak along with varying degrees of oak fermentation (and/or oak ageing) give winemakers lots of options for shaping the final product.
 There’s also the matter of how heavily charred the barrels are.
 And whether they are from French or American forests.
-French oak trees grow slowly which results in tighter grain patterns (which less oxygen will permeate) while American oak trees grow faster and are more porous.
+French oak trees grow slowly which results in tighter grain patterns (which allows less oxygen permeation) while American oak trees grow faster and are more porous.

 So knowing all this, what should you do?
 At the very least (and for the love of God and your grandchildren), try at least a couple quality examples of each style above before you decide you don’t like Chardonnay.
 You don’t have to taste them all today, but you do have to taste them!
 Once you know which style(s) you most enjoy, start focusing on and exploring world regions or local producers that generally make that style.
 (Otherwise, you’re going to be stuck drinking Cabernet Franc every summer and that’s not good for anybody.)
 It should also be noted that all styles of still Chardonnay are technically dry.
 Some might think a Chardonnay sweet because it seems light or fruity (it’s easy to confuse fruit flavors with sweet sensations), but you’re not going to find Chardonnay wine with any clear signs of sugar left over from the alcoholic fermentation process.

-Our own Chardonnay Monet comes from a cooler vineyard and was made using partial malolactic fermentation and neutral French oak barrels for ageing before bottling.
+Our own Chardonnay Monet comes from a cooler vineyard and was made using partial malolactic fermentation and partial sur lie maturation in neutral French oak barrels before bottling.
 We like the other approaches, too, but we wanted to produce the most classic style of Chardonnay to pair with the equally classic art by Monet featured on the label.

-As you experiment, you’ll start to notice the clues that indicate what you might be about to taste.
-Terms referring to climate, winemaking (and ageing) vessels used, other winemaking choices like malolactic fermentation, as well as references to descriptors such as lemon, apple, mineral, lean (all most likely connected to Chablis-style wines), golden apple, pear, hazelnut, baguette (often in relation to wines with at least some ML and oak ageing), or butter and toast (to describe heavily oaked Chardonnay wines).
+As you experiment, you’ll start to notice clues to what you might be about to taste.
+Terms referring to climate, winemaking (and ageing) vessels used, other winemaking choices like malolactic fermentation and sur lie, as well as references to descriptors such as lemon, apple, mineral, lean (all most likely connected to Chablis-style wines), baguette (from sur lie ageing), butter (from malolactic fermentation) and general richness (from new oak).
 Learn these indicators and you’ll be picking the style of Chardonnay that most appeals to you every time.

 Who drinks Chardonnay?
 I’m glad you asked.
 The answer is just about everyone.
 If you don’t include yourself, then maybe it’s just because you’ve not found the right style to fit your palate.
 Drinking only red wine is like eating only red meat.
 Or blue cheese.
 Or green vegetables.